The contents of this page have been archived. This represents Council’s advocacy position prior to the 2022 State and Federal elections.

-Recovering from the COVID-19 pandemic provides a unique opportunity to deliver a ‘green recovery’ that delivers social, economic and environmental outcomes.
+Recovering from COVID-19 provides a unique opportunity to deliver a 'green recovery' that delivers social, economic and environmental outcomes.

-Australian and Victorian Government commitments to, and investment in, innovative sustainable technology, infrastructure and practices will create jobs and stimulate local economies.
+Australian and Victorian Government commitment to, and investment in, innovative sustainable technology, infrastructure and practices will create jobs and stimulate local economies.

-Australian and Victorian Government commitments to planning and investing in adaptation infrastructure provides surety in uncertain times, particularly for Victorians whose homes will be impacted by flooding and sea level rise.
+Australian and Victorian Government commitment to planning and investing in adaptation infrastructure provides surety in uncertain times, particularly for Victorians whose homes will be impacted by flooding and sea level rise.

 Cost and current status?

-The cost of not addressing climate change now far outweighs the cost of reacting to climate change in the future.
-Although costs of individual action are not known, if emissions continue to grow at the rate seen in recent decades, and no adaptation action is taken, the estimated costs of damage from climate change in Victoria would be greater than $150 billion by 2050.
+The costs of not addressing climate change now far outweigh the cost of reacting to climate change in the future.
+Although costs of individual action is not known, if emissions continue to grow at the rate seen in recent decades and no adaptation action is taken, the estimated costs of damage from climate change in Victoria would be greater than $150 billion by 2050.

 Additionally, sea-level rise of 80 cm by 2100 could put at least an estimated $18.3 billion worth of Victoria’s coastal infrastructure at risk of inundation and erosion.

-Port Phillip declared a climate emergency in 2019 and is among 33 councils in Victoria and more than 100 councils in Australia to do so.
+Port Phillip declared a climate emergency in 2019 and is one of 33 councils in Victoria and over 100 councils in Australia to do so.